pocc/pre-commit-hooks/README.md

 `clang-tidy` and `oclint`.
 Make sure they sequentially follow the `--` argument in the hook's args list.

+## Development

 ### Standalone Hooks

+You can also use these hooks on the command line for testing purposes or if you like consistent return codes.
-If you want to have predictable return codes for your C linters outside of pre-commit, these hooks are available via [PyPI](https://pypi.org/project/CLinters/).
+These hooks are available via [PyPI](https://pypi.org/project/CLinters/).
 Install it with `pip install CLinters`.
-They are named as `$cmd-hook`, so `clang-format` becomes `clang-format-hook`.
+They are named as `$cmd-hook`, creating clang-format-hook, clang-tidy-hook, oclint-hook, cppcheck-hook, and uncrustify-hook.

-If you want to run the tests below, you will need to install them from PyPI or locally with `pip install .`.

-## Development
+They are generated with setup.py and setup.cfg and can be found in ~/.local/bin (at least on linux).

 ### Testing

+If you want to run these tests, you will need to install the command line versions of the hooks locally with `pip install .`.

-To run the tests and verify `clang-format`, `clang-tidy`, and `oclint` are working as expected on your system, use `pytest --runslow --internal -vvv`.
+To run the tests and verify `clang-format`, `clang-tidy`, and `oclint` are working as expected on your system, use `pytest --oclint --internal -vvv`.
 This will work on both bash and python branches.

 Testing is done by using pytest to generate 76 table tests (python branch)